11 Crazy Overdue Library Books That Were Finally Returned

 The most presidential

-Commanders-in-Chief, they're just like us.
-Shortly into his first presidential term, George Washington borrowed The Law of Nations from the New York Society Library—and didn't return it for the rest of his life!
-In 2010, the head librarian joked that, though they were "not actively pursuing the overdue fines," they would appreciate having it back.
+Commanders-in-Chief, they’re just like us.
+Shortly into his first presidential term, George Washington borrowed The Law of Nations from the New York Society Library—and didn’t return it for the rest of his life!
+In 2010, the head librarian joked that, though they were “not actively pursuing the overdue fines,” they would appreciate having it back.
 And about a month later, the Mount Vernon estate did return the book—221 years overdue!
-Here are the presidential libraries every history buff should visit.
+If you think that’s crazy, check out these hidden talents of 24 presidents!

 The loan outlasted the library

 One book was returned so late, the library didn’t exist anymore!
 A copy of Master of Men by E. Phillips Oppenheim was missing from England’s Leicester County Library for 79 years.
 It finally turned up in a house in the area—but the library branch had been shut down, so the book just became the property of the County Council.